razorenstein/CryptoWalletSystem/README.md

 <h3>Request Validation</h3>
 <p>
   Users are required to include the <code>X-USER-ID</code> header in their requests.
 A dedicated middleware validates this header, ensuring that only valid and authorized requests are processed.
-Also validity of other params is checked like currency, assetid etc.
+If the header is missing or invalid, the request is rejected, and an appropriate exception is thrown.
 </p>

 <hr/>